Enclosure

 If you want people to perceive things as being contained together, put a fence around them.

 Is there a rhyme or reason in this figure?
 Is there any particular grouping?
-Probably as shown, it is hard to find.
+Probably as shown, it is hard to decide.
 However, if we do something as simple as put a shaded area around sets of these objects, it will be clear what we wish to be perceived as associated together, and this will invite the viewer to think about why this might be.

 Enclosure in data visualizations #